langxubai/langxubai.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012 (expected)
+* B.S. in School of Physics, Nankai University,  from 2021

 Intern experience
 ======